 “The fans have been great to me and they’re always behind me.
 I always see them on social media and in the city, I run into them and they are very nice to me.
 They’ve kind of adopted me here.
 It’s great.
 It makes me want to keep getting better and win for this city.”

-Jazz, Longform, Featured, Top, Draymond Green, Elfrid Payton, Garrett Temple, Gordon Hayward, Joe Johnson, Kawhi Leonard, Larry Nance Jr, Maurice Harkless, Myles Turner, Rodney Hood, Rudy Gobert, Trevor Booker, Willie Reed, Golden State Warriors, Los Angeles Clippers, San Antonio Spurs, Utah Jazz
+Jazz, Longform, Top, Draymond Green, Elfrid Payton, Garrett Temple, Gordon Hayward, Joe Johnson, Kawhi Leonard, Larry Nance Jr, Maurice Harkless, Myles Turner, Rodney Hood, Rudy Gobert, Trevor Booker, Willie Reed, Golden State Warriors, Los Angeles Clippers, San Antonio Spurs, Utah Jazz